janikvonrotz/janikvonrotz.ch/content/post/2025-02-24-surive-american-techno-imperialism.md

   - /images/logo.png
 draft: true
 ---
 In my last post I explained [how to map a keyboard key in linux](/2025/02/24/map-keyboard-key/).
-In this post I want to give instructions on how to survive the *American techno imperialism*.
+In this post I want to give instructions on how to survive the *American techno-imperialism*.

 <!--more-->

-For reader who have not heard about *techno imperialism* before, let me give a definition:
+For reader who have not heard about *techno-imperialism* before, let me give you a simple definition:

 > American techno-imperialism refers to the U.S. using its technological power to dominate global markets, influence politics, and shape cultures, often at the expense of other nations' autonomy.